todogroup/awesome-ospo/README.md

 - [opensource-portal](https://github.com/Microsoft/opensource-portal) - Microsoft's Open Source Portal for GitHub is a tool to help large organizations with GitHub management operations, onboarding and more.
 It is implemented in Node.js.
 - [gander](https://github.com/paypal/gander) - Gander is a dashboard to give you usable metrics for a range of open source projects in one quick look.
 It is designed for individuals who are responsible for running Open Source Offices or keeping track of multiple Open Source projects.
 - [hubcommander](https://github.com/Netflix/hubcommander) - A Slack bot for GitHub organization management
-- [github-configurer](https://github.com/bkeepers/github-configurer) - uses .github/config.yml as the source of truth, and any changes to that file in the default branch will update GitHub
+- [GitHub Settings](https://github.com/probot/settings) - uses .github/config.yml as the source of truth, and any changes to that file in the default branch will update GitHub
 - [Zappr](https://github.com/zalando/zappr) - An agent that enforces guidelines for your GitHub repositories (from code reviews to necessary files)
 - [FBShipIt](https://github.com/facebook/fbshipit) - A library written in Hack for copying commits from one repository to another.'
 - [Copybara](https://github.com/google/copybara) - A tool for transforming and moving code between repositories.